Farley's & Sathers Candy Company: Bobs Candies

-Ranked as the largest candy cane maker in the world, Bobs Candies was formed in 1919 by Bob McCormack in Albany, Georgia.
+Bob's Candies was a manufacturer of candy canes based in Albany, Georgia.
 Originally called the Famous Candy Company, the name was changed to the Mills-McCormack Candy Company when Bob Mills bought out the other investors and began working on the administrative side of the company.
 In 1924, the name was changed to Bobs' Candy.
 In 1933, the apostrophe was dropped and the company became known as Bobs Candy Company.

 Initially, coconut, peanut, stick, and hard candies were sold, as well as taffy.
 Chocolate and pecan candies products were then added to the company's product line.
 Pecan candies, later were marketed as "Bobs Pe-Kons" and "Bobs Pe-Kon-ettes", became a mainstay product until World War II.
 On February 11, 1940, a tornado destroyed the factory but within six months, the plant was rebuilt and was producing again.

 Hard candies were popular during the late 1940s, but high humidity in southern Georgia caused production, shipping and shelf-life problems.
 Production issues were addressed in 1946 by installing large air conditioners to de-humidify the company's wrapping room.
 Shelf-life and shipping issues were addressed in 1949 with a new machine that sealed candy stick in moisture-proof wrappers.
 Increasing production rates via automating the production was accomplished with a creation of Father Harding Keller, a Roman Catholic priest of the Diocese of Little Rock, and McCormack's brother-in-law.
 Fr.
 Keller first invented a machine to dispense ribbons of peanut butter on the company's peanut butter crackers.
 In 1950, Keller invented a machine that twisted soft candy into the spiral striping that defined the look of candy canes and then cutting the canes in precise lengths.
 Fr.
 Keller patented his invention, the Keller Machine.
 Fr.
 Keller and his machine gained national fame in the 1960s when he was a contestant on the popular TV show What's My Line.